Accreditation Overview for EE-12 Schools

 ACSI REACH Accreditation Protocol*

 REACH has eight standards with related indicators and a Rubrics Manual for each indicator along with an EE Evidence Guide for Standards 3, 5, and 6.
 These guide the school through the self-study process.
-The school uses the rubrics and evidence guide to stimulate a professional dialog among the stakeholders to determine their rating and then lists evidences that support that rating.
+The school uses the rubrics and evidence guide to stimulate a professional dialog among the stakeholders to determine their rating and then lists evidence that support that rating.
 A summary narrative for each standard describes the school's strengths and areas in which it has opportunities for improvement.
 An ACSI consultant is available to mentor the school in the self-study process.
 When the self-study is completed the school prepares for a visiting team of educators.
 This team writes a report on the level to which the school is meeting each of the standards and makes a recommendation to the ACSI Regional Accreditation Commission on accreditation.

 ACSI Accreditation by School Progress*

 Accreditation by School Progress (ASP) is ACSI's re-accreditation protocol for more mature schools who have previously achieved re-accreditation through REACH and want to spend several years working on an improvement project.
 ASP allows school leaders to work on something that helps advance the school in a way they've identified.
 Using the ASP protocol may help a school accomplish its mission at a higher level.
-Talk to your regional office about the value of using ASP for your next re-accreditation cycle.
+Talk to your divisional office about the value of using ASP for your next re-accreditation cycle.
 Accreditation by School Progress (ASP) Manual

 Initial Application for ACSI Accreditation (printable, for payment by check)